Fred Willard, comedic actor known for 'Best in Show' and 'Modern Family,' dies at 86

 Willard, a sketch-comedy master whose career in show business spanned more than 50 years, also appeared in such TV series as "Fernwood 2 Night" and "Modern Family."

+Former co-star Michael McKean said he was "at a loss for words, a state Fred Willard never found himself in."

+"My friend for 40+ years, a great comic actor who had no competition because there was only one of him," McKean tweeted.
+"We were all so lucky.
+Goodbye, Fred."

-Willard was also part of the new comedy series "Space Force," starring Steve Carell, which is set to premiere on Netflix on May 29.
+Willard was also part of the cast of the new comedy series "Space Force," starring Steve Carell, which is set to premiere on Netflix on May 29.

 #BREAKINGNEWS - Comedian Fred Willard died in his sleep last night at 86.— George Pennacchio (@abc7george) May 16, 2020